Threat Intelligence 101

 By: Esteban Borges

-OSINT Tools are a key part of any information gathering process, especially when it comes to cybersecurity intelligence.
+OSINT Tools are a key part of any information gathering process, especially when it comes to understanding and reducing your attack surface in cybersecurity intelligence.
 Reflecting their importance, the global open source intelligence market, valued at $5.02 billion in 2018, is expected to grow to $29.19 billion by 2026, with a CAGR of 24.7% from 2020 to 2026.

 This article covers the role of OSINT tools, a brief history, and how to use these popular tools to deliver crucial intelligence insights.